 7. Adaptable to your brand

-The commonly known video conferencing solutions were not designed from the ground up to fit seamlessly into your customer journeys.
+The popular options were not designed from the ground up to fit seamlessly into your customer journeys.
 In fact, they want to remain recognisable for what they are so that their brand enjoys the serendipity of the network effect.